Monday, December 25, 2023

 Friday, December 1, 2023

-Temple of Fancy Paper Dolls--Ellen, or the Naughty Girl Reclaimed
+Temple of Fancy Paper Dolls--Ellen, or The Naughty Girl Reclaimed

 An old-fashioned paper doll is shown in two similar outfits, one clean and the other spotted with mud.